mdjahidhasan009/JavaScript-Note/asynchronous/asynchronous.md

 # Asynchronous
-Asynchronous programming is a form of parallel programming that allows a unit of work to run separately from the main application thread.
+> Asynchronous programming is a paradigm that allows tasks to run independently of the main thread enabling non-blocking
+> execution of code.

 When the work is complete, it notifies the main thread (usually by invoking a callback function).

 ### Asynchronous operation using callback
 ```javascript